-The Magnum 130 & 150 series of machines are '3-point linkage' tractor mounted flail mower/shredders designed primarily for the mulching of grasses, brambles, small bushes, branches, vines, and general crop residues.
-Their tough construction and working widths of 1.3 and 1.5m make them ideal for general maintenance use on compact tractors in green areas, vineyards, orchards, verges, and all areas where operating space is at a premium.
+The Magnum Euro 'L' series machines are '3-point linkage' tractor mounted universal flail mower/shredders designed primarily for the mulching of grasses, brambles, small bushes, branches, vines, and general crop residues.
+Their tough construction, working widths of 1.3, 1.6, 1.9, 2.3 or 2.7m and offset capability of up to 0.4m makes them ideal for maintenance use in all green areas, vineyards, orchards, on verges and in scrubland by farmers and contractors.